Manchester Supported Housing going above and beyond to deliver food parcels

-Service Manager, Tracey Harper, is very proud of everyone involved, stating “This is the reason we are here, to make our tenant’s lives less stressful, especially in this current climate”.
 A number of weeks ago, Tracey felt that changes would need to be made to the way they provide support.
 “As I saw what was happening in the country, and what potentially could happen, the staff were asked to look at options that could help our tenants should they have to self-isolate or if a lockdown occurred”.

 “Ruth Shield was instrumental in sourcing the help of the Myriad Foundation.
 They were very happy to help.
 They have delivered not only to our schemes in both Manchester and Trafford, but to some of our floating support clients who are isolated in the community”.
 Ruth, a Carer Support Worker who has been assisting Tracey during this time, said that the Myriad Foundation have been fantastic.
 “Nothing has been a problem and they have been very helpful, positive and happy”.